Related articles in the Compliance for DevOps Teams series:

 In an ideal world, everyone.
 You might read that and think: “chill Big Brother,” but NIST isn’t about controlling you, it’s about giving you control over your cloud environments.
 Think of using NIST like following a fitness plan with the goal of doing 100 push-ups.
 The more you follow the plan, the more likely you’ll reach your goal.
 But if you decide to starfish in bed the entire time instead, your chances of doing 100 push-ups diminish.

-Thanks to the Federal Information Security Modernization Act of 2014 (FISMA), US government agencies and their contractors are now required to implement “effective information security programmes” that include risk management, security governance, security evaluation and testing, and incident response capabilities.
+Thanks to the Federal Information Security Modernization Act of 2014 (FISMA), US government agencies and their contractors are now required to implement “effective information security programs” that include risk management, security governance, security evaluation and testing, and incident response capabilities.
 And how do you think they go about doing that?
 You guessed it—following NIST standards.

 NIST in action